Smart Marinas & Sustainable Ports: Where Innovation Meets the Dock

 As sailors, we can support this change by choosing marinas that invest in green solutions and by paying attention to how our own boats connect to the grid and manage waste.
 Each choice we make adds up.

-And don’t forget to subscribe to our mailing list to get new posts and weekly sailing news straight to your inbox.
+Also don’t forget to subscribe to our mailing list to get new posts straight to your inbox.